2020 Antimicrobial Resistance Benchmark launches on 21 January

 During the WEF Annual Meeting, the Benchmark will be presented on Thursday 23 January in an Affiliated Session titled “Securing the Future of Healthcare Through Access to New and Essential Antibiotics: The 2020 Antimicrobial Resistance Benchmark.”
 The focus will be on revitalising the infrastructure for developing and deploying antibiotics to reach more patients around the world.

-The session will be opened by the Dutch Minister for Medical Care, Mr Bruno Bruins, and moderated by Dame Sally Davies, former UK Chief Medical Officer.
-Other participants who are invited to speak include Alex Harris (Head of Global Policy and Advocacy, Wellcome Trust), Charlotte Petri Gornitzka (UN Assistant Secretary-General and Deputy Executive Director, Partnerships, UNICEF), Thomas Breuer (Chief Medical Officer, GSK Vaccines), Elizabeth Cousens (President and Chief Executive Officer, UN Foundation) and Peter Sands (Executive Director, Global Fund to Fight AIDS, Tuberculosis and Malaria).
+The session will be opened by Mr Bruno Bruins (Dutch Minister for Medical Care) and moderated by Professor Dame Sally Davies (UK Special Envoy on AMR and co-convener of the UN Interagency Coordination Group on AMR).
+Speakers include Thomas Breuer (Chief Medical Officer, GSK Vaccines), Jeremy Coller (CIO and Chairman, Coller Capital), Elizabeth Cousens (President and Chief Executive Officer, UN Foundation), Alex Harris (Head of Global Policy and Advocacy, Wellcome Trust), Charlotte Petri Gornitzka (UN Assistant Secretary-General and Deputy Executive Director, Partnerships, UNICEF), and Peter Sands (Executive Director, Global Fund to Fight AIDS, Tuberculosis and Malaria).

 Registered participants of the WEF Annual Meeting can use TopLink to join the meeting.
 If you don't have a badge for the Annual Meeting, but plan to be in Davos, please get in touch with Damiano de Felice to access to the session.